 Records of EPR spent fuel and ILW accepted into, stored in and exported from the interim storage facilities will be retained in accordance with the requirements of the Nuclear Site Licence Conditions.
 The retention and preservation of records will be undertaken in accordance with modern standards of good practice in line with the guidance given in IAEA and NDA reports on record retention and maintenance.
 The document "Management of Records for Long Term Management of Spent Fuel and ILW" [Ref-1] details the type of information that will be maintained and the means of ensuring the information is retained.
-Records generated over the lifetime of the plant will be integrated into the British Radwaste Information Management System (BRIMS), which provides an integrated computerised system for the management of a diversity of records and data associated with radioactive waste materials of all categories.
+Records generated over the lifetime of the plant will be integrated into the British Radwaste Information Management of a diversity of records and data associated with radioactive waste materials of all categories.